Ranaco/tris/README.md

 ## Future work

-- Use Meta transaction(gasless transaction) to reduce user costs and provide them m a better user experience.
+- Use Meta transaction(gasless transaction) to reduce user costs and provide them a better user experience.
-- Add support videos, gif, and other assets (currently only image is supported).
+- Add support for videos, gif, and other assets (currently only image is supported).
 - Add reporting on posts and comments.
 - Add advertisement option.
 - Update the marketplace.